aio-experimentation-room/aio-experimentation-room.github.io/docs/pcb.md

 The pick and place is used to place all components on the PCB.
 We recommend to carefully prepare and sort the components as follows:
 - label the components bags with the labels used to name the components on the PCB.
-  This saves a lot of time and avoids potentials mistakes during
+  This saves a lot of time and avoids potential mistakes during the process
-- display the board layout in a computer beside the pick and place
+- display the board layout on a laptop beside the pick and place

 ![](./images/pick-and-place.jpg)